gbmhunter/Clide-Cs/README.rst

 - Author: gbmhunter <gbmhunter@gmail.com> (http://www.cladlab.com)
 - Created: 2012/03/19
-- Last Modified: 2013/05/30
+- Last Modified: 2013/06/02
-- Version: v1.0.0.0
+- Version: v1.0.0.1
 - Company: CladLabs
-- Project: Free Code Libraries	.
+- Project: Free Code Libraries
-- Language: C++
+- Language: C#
-- Compiler: GCC
+- Compiler: .NET
 - uC Model: n/a
-- Computer Architecture: n/a
+- Computer Architecture: .NET
-- Operating System: n/a
+- Operating System: Windows/Linux/MacOS
 - Documentation Format: Doxygen
 - License: GPLv3

 Description
 ===========

+**This is the C# version of Clide, designed to be run on the .NET platform.
+For the embedded version, see Cpp-Clide.**

 A command-line style communication interface designed to make it easy to send messages and data between two micro-controllers, a microcontroller and computer, or two computers, via